 It would be easy for me to laugh and mock the efforts of my fellow British citizens as they slip and slide on one inch of snow when I can step sturdily in a season of one hundred inches of the white stuff.

-But, when we are experts, we should coach not condemn.
+But, when we are experts, we should coach, have compassion, and not condemn.

 So, how do we prepare for the inevitable, not the improbable, in the seasons of life?
 Not what is unlikely to happen but what is likely to happen.

 What do you need to be ready for in this coming year?
-Is it a new school, marriage, work, starting a family, raising kids, teenagers heading to college or leaving home, welcoming your children’s partners, becoming a grandparent or something else?
+Is it a new job or deciding to leave your job, raising kids or hoping to start a family, teenagers heading to college or getting through high school, welcoming your children’s partners or a family marriage, becoming a grandparent or an upcoming surgery?

 With a little bit of preparation we can be ready for the predictable and unpredictable.

-Being prepared means feeling confident we can do it instead of being apprehensive or fearful we’re inept.
+Being prepared means feeling confident we can do it instead of being apprehensive or fearful we are inept.

 So, here are three suggestions for gaining confidence for the year ahead, so your next steps don’t take you flying off your feet: